AdobeDocs/experience-platform.en/help/segmentation/ui/account-audiences.md

 After creating your account audience, you can activate the audience to other downstream services.

-Select the audience you want to activate, followed by **Activate to destination**.
+Select the audience you want to activate, followed by **[!UICONTROL Activate to destination]**.

-IMAGE
+![The [!UICONTROL Activate to destination] button is highlighted in the quick actions menu for the selected audience.](../images/ui/account-audiences/activate.png)

-The Activate destination page appears.
+The [!UICONTROL Activate destination] page appears.
 For more information on the activation process, including details on field mappings, please read the ???.

 ## Next steps {#next-steps}

-After reading this guide, you now have a better understanding of how to create and use your prospect audiences in Adobe Experience Platform.
+After reading this guide, you now have a better understanding of how to create and use your account audiences in Adobe Experience Platform.